Welcome back. You belong here.

 So far so good.

-If you’re a slick advertizing company smart enough to use the tool, we won’t know it ’till you already got us.
-On the contrary, social networking works because of, well, social networks, not slick advertizing.
+If you’re a slick advertising company smart enough to use the tool, we won’t know it ’till you already got us.
+On the contrary, social networking works because of, well, social networks, not slick looks.

 One question I ask leaders of Christ following communities and Church Planters is this: If you wanted to reach 20-50 people this year or month without reference to your budget, building, membership or staff, how would you do it in your context?

 In the end, it will always come down to remembering how to build relationships again.
-How to create or become a part of a social network.
+We need to learn how to become a part of the world of friendships again.
 This is the primal sphere of:

 How to take a village